LordGolias/antistasi/README.md

 - `Missions/`: everything related to missions.
 Core module is `Missions/mission.sqf`.
 - `initialization/`: scripts that initialize the mission.
 - `Revive/`: scripts used for the revive system
+- `scheduler.sqf`: contains all functions for distributed execution

 ## Initialization